grand151/gitterm/README.md

 GitTerm gives you flexible ways to run AI coding agents:

 1. **Cloud Workspaces** - Spin up cloud-based environments where your agent runs remotely.
-Access via browser at `https://your-domain.com/ws/{workspace-id}/`
+Access via browser or API.

 2. **Local Tunnels** - Run your agent locally, then expose it through a secure tunnel.
-Your local server becomes accessible at `https://your-domain.com/ws/{workspace-id}/`

 Both modes work with supported agents (currently OpenCode).
-Cloud workspaces handle heavy computation remotely, while local tunnels give you full control over your local setup.
+Cloud workspaces handle heavy computation remotely, while local tunnels give you full control over your local setup, from any location.
+Both ways are secured meaning no unauthenticated access to your workspaces.

 ![GitTerm Dashboard](./media/dashboard.png)